There are a number of steps in the process when submitting a complaint via the IMA’s portal.

 - shows us there could be a larger problem with policies, systems or processes

 All the complaints we receive help us gather evidence of what is happening so that we can look into it further and take action.

 Resolution of individual complaints

 The IMA does not directly resolve individual complaints and does not replace existing complaints processes that involve individual decisions.
 We look for issues that affect many people.

 Although the IMA cannot offer a specific resolution to your individual complaint, if a public body in the UK or Gibraltar has failed in its implementation of the citizens’ rights agreement, the IMA can use its powers of inquiry to hold them to account.
 This could result in the IMA taking legal action which can indirectly lead not only to a resolution of your complaint but it could also enact change that could help many others.

 How long it takes

-We will keep the website updated with details of inquiries we are working on.
-Check back to our publications section and follow us on social media to find out how things are progressing.
+You will receive an ‘in scope’ or ‘out of scope’ response to your complaint within 10 working days.
+We will keep the website updated with details of inquiries we are conducting.
+Keep an eye on the publications section of our website and follow us on social media to find out how things are progressing.